daverave1212/js-course/README.md

 Save (control + S), refresh... and there it is.

 This rule that we wrote will apply to ALL things on our page that have this class.
-If we add this class to another div, it will also be gray.
+If we add this class to another div, it will also be gray [show this].

 So that's how you can apply CSS only to some elements.
 That's honestly all.